Exafunction/codeium-react-code-editor/readme.md

 ## Acknowledgements
-This project would not have been possible without @suren-atoyan 's [Monaco React project](https://github.com/suren-atoyan/monaco-react).
+This project would not have been possible without [Suren Atoyan's Monaco React project](https://github.com/suren-atoyan/monaco-react).

 ## Issues
 Create issues in this repositories for anything related to autocompletion functionality.
 If you have any issues with the editor API or functionality, create an issue in the [editor repository](https://github.com/suren-atoyan/monaco-react).